rbonehill34-star/Cursor1/cpanel_database_setup_guide.md

     updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
 );

--- Create the login table
+-- Create the users table
-CREATE TABLE IF NOT EXISTS login (
+CREATE TABLE IF NOT EXISTS users (
     id INT AUTO_INCREMENT PRIMARY KEY,
     username VARCHAR(50) NOT NULL UNIQUE,
     password VARCHAR(255) NOT NULL,